Monte da Guia

 At the end of the visit, go up the Lighthouse where you can appreciate this unique landscape.

-The Azores Seed Bank was selected in August 2015, by the "Botanic Garden Conservation International" (BGCI) as a study case on the conservation of rare seeds under the "Global Seed Conservation Challenge", which will distinguish, in June 2017, the botanic gardens that preserve the greatest number of plants, the most threatened species, the most useful, the most difficult species to collect and the rarest species.
+The Azores Seed Bank was selected in August 2015, by the "Botanic Garden Conservation International" (BGCI) as a study case on the conservation of rare seeds under the "Global Seed Conservation Challenge".

 When visiting this Garden, the visitors can get to know the rarest plants in the Azores, the traditional crops, a beautiful orchidarium, a collection of medicinal and aromatic plants, as well as the main invasive plants.
 The permanent exhibition, dedicated to the Natural History of the Azores Vegetation, gives emphasis to the archipelago, as a gathering point of unique plant species of different origins and biological ages, and explains the emergence of species and communities that only occur here, and the need to preserve this unique and fragile treasure as a legacy for the future.